alanarvelo/DHackathon/README.md

   - form validation for EOA for judges, participants, etc
   - Block OpenDHFn if balance not great to Prize
   - change size and beautify of DHackathon components instructions
+  - Allow to submit funds along with OpenDH call

   - After DH creation redirect to new DH page
   - make input size variable